espressomd/espresso/doc/sphinx/lb.rst

 |es| contains an implementation of the LBM for NVIDIA
 GPUs using the CUDA framework.
 On CUDA-supporting machines this can be activated by compiling with the feature ``CUDA``.
-Within the Python script, the :class:`~espressomd.lb.LBFluid` object can be substituted with the :class:`~espressomd.lb.LBFluidGPU` object to switch from CPU based to GPU based execution.
+Within the Python script, the :class:`~espressomd.lb.LBFluidWalberla` object can be substituted with the :class:`~espressomd.lb.LBFluidWalberlaGPU` object to switch from CPU based to GPU based execution.
 For further information on CUDA support see section :ref:`CUDA acceleration`.